DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumnButton/name.md

 The name used to identify a built-in button.

 ---
 To configure a built-in button, assign its name to this property.
-The other options in the object configure the button.
+The other properties in the object configure the button.
 For example, the following code adds a custom CSS class to the **Save** button:

 ---
 ##### jQuery